With the mango season upon us, now is the perfect time to enjoy mango lassi!

 - saffron strands, to garnish, optional

-- Blend together yogurt with mango pulp, milk, sugar cardamom powder and ice cubes until smooth.
+Blend together yogurt with mango pulp, milk or water, sugar cardamom powder and ice cubes until smooth.

 - Pour mango lassi into glasses.
 Garnish with pistachios and saffron strands (optional).